danalain/Banking_Industry_Analysis/README.md

 ## Background

 In recent months, I have been experimenting with different valuation methods to value a variety of companies.
 In my finance class, I learned Discounted Cash Flow Valuation with the traditional Capital Asset Pricing Model (CAPM) and a little bit of Dividend Discount Model here and there.
-Then, when I started to use them to value actual companies to practice my skillsets.
+Then, I started to use them to value actual companies to practice my skillsets.
 It has been going well until I couldn't use the DCF model to value banks.

 I quickly learned Comparable Company Analysis to see if it works for intrinsic valuation.
 More on that later.
 Then, I researched how to value banks on the internet, and I learned to use Net Tangible Asset or Book Value as a basis of the valuation instead of Free Cash Flow to find intrinsic values.